Total TimePrep/Total Time: 30 min.

 - 1/2 teaspoon ground cinnamon

-- In a large skillet, heat butter over medium-high heat; saute apples 1 minute.
+- In a large cast-iron or other heavy skillet, heat butter over medium-high heat; saute apples 1 minute.
 Add water; bring to a boil.
 Stir in sugar and cinnamon.
 Reduce heat; simmer, covered, until apples are tender, 10-12 minutes, stirring occasionally.

 Nutrition Facts2/3 cup: 185 calories, 8g fat (5g saturated fat), 20mg cholesterol, 61mg sodium, 31g carbohydrate (28g sugars, 2g fiber), 0 protein.